Why Trust OMD?

 1. Business Administration & Management

-Kentucky’s economy features robust sectors like logistics (UPS’s Worldport in Louisville), manufacturing (automotive plants), and growing entrepreneurship, all of which need skilled business leaders.
-An MBA or master’s in management can position you for roles in operations, project management, or executive leadership.
+Kentucky’s economy includes logistics hubs, manufacturing plants, and growing entrepreneurial activity — all of which need skilled business leaders.
+An MBA or master’s in management can lead to roles in operations, project management, or executive leadership.

 2. Healthcare & Nursing